 - Margaret’s Food Truck (704 S. Washington Ave.), open 24-7.

-Whether you choose the drop-offs or the pageant, your pumpkins will go into compost that all NWA residents can buy.
+Whatever location you choose, your pumpkins will go into compost that all NWA residents can buy.

 Fayetteville isn’t the only one getting in on the pumpkin action.
-Ozark Compost & Swap, which offers residential compost pickup services around the region, is hosting pumpkin-smashing events that are open to the public, not just customers.
+Ozark Compost & Swap, which offers residential compost pickup services around the region, is hosting a pumpkin-smashing event from 6 to 8 p.m.
+Friday, Nov.
+3, at Bentonville Brewing Company.
+The event’s open to the public, not just customers.
 Breaking pumpkins up makes transporting and composting them easier, plus it’s just more fun, right?
-In chronological order, those events will be held at:

-Ozark Compost customers can still leave out their pumpkins for regular pickup as well.
+Ozark Compost customers can still leave out their pumpkins for regular pickup as well, though the company asks customers to break up pumpkins to fit inside their buckets if possible.

 Other options

-For those neither in Fayetteville nor a smashing mood, you can leave pumpkins out for wildlife or livestock to enjoy or simply compost them at your own home (though in that case, cutting or smashing them up would indeed be helpful).
+For those neither in Fayetteville nor a smashing mood, seeds and other parts of a freshly opened pumpkin can make tasty treats.
+You can also leave pumpkins out for wildlife or livestock to enjoy or simply compost them at your own home (though in that case, cutting or smashing them up would indeed be helpful).
 For backyard composting, Fayetteville has a helpful starting guide online.

 Won’t pumpkins just “compost” in the landfill, anyway?